AMReX-Codes/pyamrex/docs/source/usage/zerocopy.rst

 Zero-Copy
 =========

-pyAMReX is designed to bridge the worlds of block-structured codes and data science.
+The Python binding pyAMReX bridges the compute in AMReX block-structured codes and data science.
 As such, it includes zero-copy GPU data access for AI/ML, in situ analysis, application coupling by implementing :ref:`standardized data interfaces <developers-implementation>`.